 2. All matters not dealt with in these rules shall be submitted to "The Board" whose decisions on such matters shall be final and binding on all concerned.

-4. Where age limits are specified, competitors must be of the prescribed age on the first day of January in the year of the festival to be entered.
+4. When age limits are specified, competitors must be of the prescribed age on December 31, 2020.

 5. University music performance majors must only enter classes at the open level.

 6. Competitors may enter as many classes as they wish, providing that level restrictions are strictly observed.

 7. Competitors may enter the same class more than once with two additional selections at the same level.

 8.The Board" recommends that test pieces in all solo classes be played or sung from memory.
 Memorization gives the impression of superior preparation and provide a more polished performance.
 Brass and Woodwinds are exempt from memorization at all levels.

 9. All competitors selected to represent our festival at the Provincial Finals will be required to perform from memory as required by the provincial rules.
 The Ontario Music Festival Association does not require memorization for any levels in brass or woodwinds.

 10. All test pieces in solo classes must be performed in the prescribed key except where stated.
 In vocal classes where candidates are 20 years and under, the keys may be transposed up or down one tone, provided the adjudicator is advised before the class begins.
 However, in classes where any standard editions are used, only the printed key may be used.
 Folk songs and Broadway songs may be performed in any key suitable to the candidate's vocal range.

 11. Vocal numbers may be sung in either the original language or English, if the adjudicator is advised before the start of the class.